mpalitto/Domotica/eWeLink-Proxy/nodejs/README.md

 # NodeJS version of eWwLink Proxy
-Please refer to [eWeLink-proxy](https://github.com/mpalitto/Domotica/new/master/eWeLink-Proxy) README file for understanding the context of this implementarion
+Please refer to [eWeLink-proxy](https://github.com/mpalitto/Domotica/tree/master/eWeLink-Proxy#ewelink-proxy) README file for understanding the context of this implementarion

+Refer to [Code Explanation](eWeLink-Proxy/nodejs/code-explaination.readme) for detailed code architecture

 ## What it offers
 ### Working so far